The benefits of using a clocking in app

 Apps are a preferable solution, as they have no restrictions as to when and where they are used, further facilitating hybrid and remote models of working.

-While there are a variety of clocking in systems available, the best choice for most businesses is using a clock-in app for their employees.
+While there are a variety of clocking in systems available, the best choice for most Australian businesses is a clocking in app.

 Real-time monitoring and geolocation tracking